Tax Sale Property

 First, the property owner could pay the taxes, penalties and associated suit cost in full anytime prior to the sale to remove the property from the tax sale process.
 This payment must be made in person by cash or certified funds.

 In the alternative, the owner of a property pending sale for delinquent taxes may enter into a payment contract to avoid the sale of their property.
-These contracts may be entered only after the judgment of foreclosure, and will normally require an upfront payment and installment payments thereafter.
+These contracts may be entered only after the judgment of foreclosure, and will normally require an upfront non-refundable payment and non-refundable installment payments thereafter.
 If this property owner chooses not to enter into a contract, or did enter into a contract and later defaulted on those installment payments, the property will proceed in the sale process.

 Notices of Intent